Accelerated First-Order Methods: Differential Equations and Lyapunov Functions: Introduction

 The key to our theory is that many of these methods can be derived as special discretizations of damped Hamiltonian dynamics with an appropriately chosen damping rate.
 The discretizations we consider all look very similar; they consist of an explicit forward step in position, a semi-implicit step in velocity, and finally a small perturbation (second order in the step size) which ensures a sufficient decrease in the objective.
 This general framework, which we introduce in sections three through six, provides a unified derivation of a wide variety of accelerated first-order methods.
 We find it fascinating that so many methods can be obtained as discretizations of the same equations in such a simple way.

 The paper is organized as follows.
-In the next section, we briefly analyze the differential equations underlying accelerated methods, following the treatment in \cite{wilson2016lyapunov,wibisono2016variational}.
-In the third section, we analyze the linear case and give some physical intuition which explains the optimal damping rate and helps to explain why acceleration is possible.
-Then, in the fourth section, we discuss how to discretize the differential equations to obtain accelerated methods when the objective is smooth, obtaining a variant of Nesterov's accelerated gradient descent method.
-This analysis is then modified in the next section to incorporate non-smooth composite objectives.
-In the sixth section, we further modify the theory to incorporate stochastic methods such as randomized coordinate descent.
-In both of these later cases, an important condition is that we can obtain a sufficient decrease in the objective, a condition which we precisely formulate.
-In the fifth and sixth sections, we also show how accelerated methods for composite optimization and a version of accelerated coordinate descent follow as special cases of our theory.
-Finally, in the last section, we provide some concluding remarks and further research directions.
+In Section \ref{differential-equation-section}, we briefly analyze the differential equations underlying accelerated methods, following the treatment in \cite{wilson2016lyapunov,wibisono2016variational}.
+In Section \ref{physical-intuition-section}, we analyze the linear case and give some physical intuition which explains the optimal damping rate and helps to explain why acceleration is possible.
+Then, in Section \ref{original_smooth}, we discuss how to discretize the differential equations to obtain accelerated methods when the objective is smooth, obtaining a variant of Nesterov's accelerated gradient descent method.
+This analysis is then modified in Section \ref{non-smooth-section} to incorporate non-smooth composite objectives.
+In Section \ref{stochastic-section}, we further modify the theory to incorporate stochastic methods such as randomized coordinate descent.
+In Sections \ref{non-smooth-section} and \ref{stochastic-section}, we also show how accelerated methods for composite optimization and a version of accelerated coordinate descent follow as special cases of our theory.
+Then, in Section \ref{convex-section} we treat the convex case as well.
+Finally, we provide some concluding remarks and further research directions.